csci104/site/homework/hw2draft/programming/index.md

 ##### Utility code
  - `util.h` and `util.cpp` - **Incomplete** - You need to complete the code in `util.h` to find the set intersection and set union.
 You also need to complete the function to parse a string containing spaces and words into individual words

-+ `database.txt` - Input file to your program.
-You may add more products and users to test your code, or write other input files.
-These are just text files and can be named however you like.

-+ `Makefile` - **Partially complete!** Edit as you add or change code

 ### Requirements
 1. **Keywords** - Your system should build an index mapping keywords to the set of products that match that keyword.
 A product should match a keyword if it appears in the product name or one of the following attributes below (dependent on specific type of product):
   + Books: the words in the author's name should be searchable keywords as well as the book's ISBN number